 In the US, it is estimated that more than 17,000 individuals suffer from a new spinal cord injury each year.
-At Shea & Shea, we are fully aware that spinal cord injuries are very serious, affecting an individual’s mobility, bodily functions, and often their ability to return to the workplace.
+At Shea & Shea, our personal injury lawyers are fully aware that spinal cord injuries are very serious, affecting an individual’s mobility, bodily functions, and often their ability to return to the workplace.

 Suffering from a spinal cord injury completely disrupts an individual’s life, leaving them scared, in pain, and often in a financial crisis.
 Spinal cord injuries are difficult and expensive to treat medically — not only in the early stages of the injury, but most often over the patient’s entire lifetime.
 It is critical to obtain an accurate forecast of all future medical care that patient will require and never attempt to shortcut reasonable and necessary medical care for their condition.